Templates

 • language_variant_url - See language switcher

 The difference between functions and filters can be quite confusing in Twig.
-Our general rule is to use functions when multiple inputs are taken (data and icon) and use filters when only a single input matters (asset_url, asset, etc.).
+Our general rule is to use functions to compute things (data and icon) and use filters when apply a transformation (asset_url, asset, etc.).

 Fetching Data